agrinessedge/portia-iot-api-docs/README.md

 This repository contains details about the [Portia-IoT Project](https://portia.agrinessedge.com).
 The documentation itself and the implementation examples aim at allowing you to get up and running with our REST API.
-Further details regarding *Portia Package* can be found in our [wiki](https://wiki.agrinessedge.com)
+Further details regarding *Portia Package* can be found in our [Portia Package Docs](https://github.com/agrinessedge/portia-iot-api-docs/tree/master/docs/languages/pt-br)

 ### Documentation